top of page

 • May 14

-Protons united with neutrons to create nuclei, which attracted electrons to form atoms.
+As the universe continued to expand and cool, the elementary particles became less chaotic and began forming bonds.
+Quarks combined to form protons and neutrons, and the protons and neutrons combined to form nuclei.
+The positive nuclei attracted negative electrons, leading to the formation of atoms.
 Hydrogen (H) was the first chemical element to emerge due to its simple atomic structure, consisting of one proton and one electron (Fig. 2).
-The second element, helium (He), was formed through a more complex process involving the fusion of two protons.
-The third element in the periodic table, lithium (Li), encountered even more challenges, requiring three protons in its nucleus.
-As a result, this chapter of Genesis, known as Big Bang nucleosynthesis, ended with the Universe composed of 75% hydrogen, 25% helium, and traces of lithium.
+The second element, helium (He), with two protons in its nucleus, required a far more complex process of fusion.
+The third element, lithium (Li), with three protons in its nucleus, faced even greater challenges.
+Consequently, this phase, known as Big Bang Nucleosynthesis, concluded with the universe being composed of 75% hydrogen, 25% helium, and traces of lithium.

 A diagram representation of the atomic structure of hydrogen, helium, lithium, and beryllium